Satin Pothos

 Contains calcium oxalate crystals which are toxic to cats, dogs, and humans if ingested, causing oral irritation and swelling.

-Direct sun can scorch the leaves, while too little light causes the silver variegation to fade.
+Prefer bright, indirect light.
+Direct sun can scorch leaves.
+Too little light fades the silver markings.

 In-Depth Care & Growth